 1. Continue learning.
 Invest in education and training.
 Developing your knowledge and skills will broaden your opportunities at your current company and in all your future positions.
-You’ll be a stronger member of any team.
+You’ll be a stronger student of any team.

 2. Think long term.
 Keep your goals in mind.
 Evaluate how your actions will affect your company’s future.
 Going the extra mile to satisfy a client could lead to repeat business, glowing reviews, and valuable referrals.

 3. Take risks.
 Reward yourself for being innovative, even if some of your efforts fail to pan out.
 If you’re persistent, you’re bound to come up with some breakthrough ideas.
 Maybe you’ll find a new vendor who can save your company money.
 Or perhaps you’ll work on redesigning the company logo.